lf-edge/ekuiper/docs/en_US/plugins/plugins_tutorial.md

 These limitations are relatively strict, and they almost require compiling and running the plugin and Kuiper on the same machine.
 It often results in the plugin which complied by the development environment can not be used in producing Kuiper.
 This article gives a detailed introduction to one reliable and available plugin development environment setting and process, which is recommended to the Kuiper plugin developer to use.
 Generally, the process for development and usage of the plugin is as follows:

 - Development
-    - Create and develop plugin project
+    - Create and develop the plugin project
-    - Compile and debug plugin
+    - Compile and debug the plugin
 - Deployment
     - Compile plugins which can be used for the production environment
-    - Deploy plugin to the production environment
+    - Deploy plugins to the production environment

 ## Plugin development